ans-group/docs.ukfast.co.uk/source/security/threatmonitoring/alerts-explained/windows/index.rst

 Windows
 =====================================

-Windows is one of the most popular operating systems used since most people are familar with it.
-Unfortantly this means it is often attacked by malicious actors.
+Windows is one of the most popular operating systems used since most people are familiar with it.
+Unfortunately this means it is often attacked by malicious actors.

-UKFast Threat Monitoring uses rules designed for Windows Servers in order to detect attacks.
+UKFast Threat Monitoring uses rules designed for Windows Servers to detect attacks.

 .. toctree::
    :maxdepth: 1